 We started a compost bin in our backyard last week and have been watching our veggie, fruit and herb patch grow as the weather warms up here in Sydney.
-I have been experimenting with wholefoods and heathier snacking options over the past few weeks and having been putting my rice bran oil bottle to good use.
+I have been experimenting with whole foods and healthier snacking options over the past few weeks and have been putting my rice bran oil bottle to good use.

 A recipe for wholemeal rosemary cookies in the Australian Women's Weekly Cookie cookbook has been nagging me for a while and this weekend I decided to make it healthier by making my own tweaks.
 This cookie is incredibly light, wonderfully crunchy and has a burst of different flavours and textures in every bite.
-I cannot even begin to explain the amount of anti-oxidants and fiber each cookie has.
-It makes you feel wholesome and good, almost like eating a home made muesli bar, but with little green flecks of freshly chopped rosemary leaves that give it an amazing flavour.
-There is orange peel, rosemary, coconut, oats, walnuts and raisins in this little power packed nibble.
+I cannot even begin to explain the number of anti-oxidants and fiber each cookie has.
+It makes you feel wholesome and good, almost like eating a homemade muesli bar, but with little green flecks of freshly chopped rosemary leaves that give it an amazing flavour.
+There is orange peel, rosemary, coconut, oats, walnuts and raisins in this little power-packed nibble.
 A perfect after gym treat!

 Hungry For More Recipes?
 Subscribe to my newsletter.
 Check out Facebook, Instagram and Pinterest to see everything I share!
 And if you love cooking and new cookbooks, join my free Cooking Club on Facebook!

 - 2/3 cup (160 ml) rice bran oil

 - grated rind of 1 medium sized orange

 - 1 1/2 cups wholemeal flour

 - 1/2 teaspoon baking powder